microsoft/FHIR-Converter/docs/how-to-guides/configuration-settings.md

 In this how-to-guide, you learned how to configure your FHIR converter service in Azure, with your desired settings.

-Once the service is setup, you can use the endpoint corresponding to the application url of your Container App running the web service.
+Once the service is set up, you can use the endpoint corresponding to the application url of your Container App running the web service.

 To get started using your newly deployed FHIR converter service, refer to the following documents: